-SNAP takes place in the first week of December.
-In 2017 also, it will take place at the same time.
+SNAP takes place in the month of December.
 So you have plenty of time to strategize your preparation and ace your performance in the exam.
-In comparison to CAT and XAT, SNAP is a considerably easier exam.
+In comparison to CAT and XAT, SNAP is a considerably an easier exam.
 Also, the nature of questions in this exam varies widely from the other two tests.
 However, SNAP is a speed-based test and you will need to improvise your strategy to attain accuracy in the exam.